 Next Hydrogen is at the early commercialization stage and has demonstrated that the development of the final product with expected functionality is possible.
-The Company initially demonstrated its prototype with Atomic Energy Canada Limited ("AECL").
+The Company initially demonstrated its prototype with Atomic Energy Canada Limited ("AECL") in 2012.
 At the time, AECL publicly stated "the team successfully demonstrated the continuous operation of the cell with the required quality of hydrogen stream from the electrolyzer in a liquid phase catalytic exchange system."
 Following this, the Company sold a NH-60 test and evaluation electrolyzer system to Canadian Tire in 2014.
-In 2016 and 2019, Next Hydrogen entered into two additional sales agreements with Canadian Tire for an NH-300 electrolyzer system and an electrolyzer module.
+Subsequently, Next Hydrogen entered into two additional sales agreements with Canadian Tire for an NH-300 electrolyzer system and an electrolyzer module.
 These systems will produce hydrogen to power fuel cell forklifts at Canadian Tire's distribution centres.
-These electrolyzers are yet to be commissioned.

-Next Hydrogen intends to dedicate a significant portion of its capital to product development and commercialization.
-As such, its current product line is undergoing new performance upgrades from first to second generation to factor in latest innovations, which is to be followed by commissioning of the units and further improvements as needed.
+Next Hydrogen has dedicated a significant portion of its capital raise to product development and commercialization.
+As such, its current product line has undergone new performance upgrades from first to second-generation to factor in latest innovations.
 These iterations and refinements are a normal course of a product development journey and will be necessary to comprehensively prove out the five-times scale-up from NH-60, unique design features, lifetime performance, and to ensure a competitive and robust product offering for mass volume production.
+This second-generation product line is expected to be in market demonstrations shortly.
 Looking further ahead and as part of the product development roadmap, management intends to pursue further scale-up of this design from the current size range for large scale green hydrogen production.